steventux/crampervan/content/blog/douchebox/index.md

 ![Bathroom cabinet with mirrors](storage-complete.jpg)

 A couple of things are left to do regarding plumbing, I need to make fixings for the water container below the sink and plumb the sink waste.

 I've decided a separate container for water is easier for now.
+I can fill this when I need to and add hot water when I need a shower.
+The problem we continually had with a fixed shared water tank was we'd forget to fill it when arriving somewhere.
+Driving around with a full tank is an option but it's also another thing to remember.
+I like the simplicity of filling them on site or wherever when I need to.

+There's also a tambour door to fit to finish up the room.
+The kits for these aren't that cheap so a shower curtain might be employed in the mean time.